Parthiba-Mukhopadhyay/Textify/README.md

-## Textify
+### Textify
 An website to perform a lot of operations on your entered text and get the desired result in no time.
-This is created using html, css and javascript using react and bootstrap framework.
+This is created using html, css and javascript using react and bootstrap.